Barefoot and immunity: Taking your shoes off for health?

 - Allow your feet to move and bend freely.
 It’s essential to have a flexible, elastic outsole.

 - Do not have a heel.
 Shoes with heels change the entire alignment of your musculoskeletal system.

 Your foot should always be centered in a shoe, allowing each part of your foot to connect naturally.
 This reduces any unnecessary strain on your joints, enables the correct transfer of force with every step, and balances muscle tension around your joints.

 But be careful to avoid “barefoot” shoes that boast about their thin sole but still have a similar toe box to classic sneakers.
 This type of shoe often ends up doing more harm than good.
 Read about other myths that circulate about barefoot shoes.

 One thing you might not know about us: Ahinsa shoes were specially designed by physiotherapists.
 That’s why in our shoes, you’ll walk as healthily as you would barefoot.
 It’s true—we even researched it at Masaryk University!
 Rigorous testing has shown that your feet function in our shoes exactly the same as they would without shoes.

 Test result images from Masaryk University.

 That’s why Ahinsa shoes fit you from the moment you put them on—and your feet are happy when you wear them.

 Plus, we developed our Comfort footwear line for those of you who are just getting started with barefoot walking.
-Our unique flexible insole protects your feet against sharp impacts while giving them enough room for natural movement.
+Our unique flexible insole or a cushioned outsole protects your feet against sharp impacts while giving them enough room for natural movement.